manforowicz/gday/gday/README.md

     - (not TLS for file transfer, because the rustls library [doesn't support PSK](https://github.com/rustls/rustls/issues/174) which is needed for the certificate-less peer-to-peer connection).

 - Automatically tries both IPv4 and IPv6.
-    - When IPv6 is available, peer-to-peer connection almost always succeeds because NATs are uncommon on IPv6.
+    - When IPv6 is available, connection almost always succeeds because IPv6 NATs are uncommon.

 - Authenticates your peer using [SPAKE2](https://datatracker.ietf.org/doc/rfc9382/) to derive an encryption key from a shared secret.